 Current CV: Lieberman_vita

-Evan Lieberman is the Total Professor of Political Science and Contemporary Africa at MIT, and an Honorary Research Associate at the University of Cape Town.
-Previously, Lieberman was a member of the faculty at Princeton University for 12 years, and a Robert Wood Johnson Health Policy Scholar at Yale University.
+Evan Lieberman is the Total Professor of Political Science and Contemporary Africa at MIT.
+Previously, Lieberman was a member of the faculty at Princeton University for 12 years, and a Robert Wood Johnson Health Policy Scholar at Yale University, and was an Honorary Research Associate at the University of Cape Town.
 He received his PhD from the University of California, Berkeley, and his BA from Princeton.

 Lieberman serves on the board of directors of the Friends of the Legal Resources Centre Foundation, the international advisory board of the African School of Economics, co-coordinates the Boston-Area Working Group on African Political-Economy (BWGAPE), and is a member of the E-GAP network.
 He serves on the editorial boards of the American Political Science Review and World Politics.